vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/fe6757a1-3fe5-4b12-b856-bedcc28a5b50" width="300" height="200"/>
     </td>
     <td>
       <br>Our main improvement was the chassis.
 We joined the two bases by drilling them together and carefully organized the components with the Raspberry Pi inside.
-The LiDAR was placed on top so nothing would block its view, and we also completed and installed the camera housing.<br>
+The LiDAR was placed on top so nothing would block its view, and we also completed and installed the camera housing.<br><br>
     </td>
   </tr>